Dulles International Airport Main Terminal: Airside transport

 Initially, after passengers were processed at the Main Terminal, they were transported directly to planes via mobile lounges.
 The original mobile lounges were manufactured by Budd Company and Chrysler.
 They were similar to airside transfer buses, except that the lounges were intended as movable extensions of the terminal itself, with floors at the same height as the departure level.
 Each lounge had doorways and adjustable ramps at both ends, along with seats similar to those in the Main Terminal.
 Though the floor could be raised and lowered to accommodate different plane models' heights, it could not rise above 13 ft.
 Each mobile lounge could travel at a top speed of about 25 mph.
 Departure times originally reflected when the lounges left the terminal, and larger planes were served by multiple lounges.
 The Plane Mate, a variant of the mobile lounge, was introduced in the early 1970s to accommodate wide-body aircraft.
 In contrast to the lower capacity of the original lounges, (Note: Sources disagree on whether the original lounges could fit 90 or 100 passengers.) the Plane Mates could fit 150 passengers and could rise higher than the original lounges.

 Saarinen considered the mobile lounges a solution to three problems—they shortened the walking distance to the plane, reduced taxiing distances, and allowed greater apron flexibility.
 When the terminal was developed in the 1960s, jet planes could not fit traditional terminals and could only be accessed via long jetways.
 The mobile lounges eliminated the need for jetways and allowed Dulles Airport to be built with a single terminal, smaller in size than other airports' terminals.
 They were also intended to increase operational flexibility, because planes no longer had to unload passengers next to the terminal, while also reducing airlines' taxiing fees and keeping aircraft emissions away from the terminal.
 Passengers also did not have to walk more than a few hundred feet.
 (Note: Sources disagree on whether the lounges reduced airline passengers' average walking distance to either 150 ft, 200 ft, or 300 ft.
 One newspaper said that passengers needed to walk just 22 steps from the main entrance to the ticket counter and another 48 steps to the lounges.)

 Retrospectively, observers noted that the lounges were inconvenient to use and that passengers making connecting flights had to wait for multiple lounges.
 When the midfield concourses were built in the 1980s, the mobile lounges began traveling to these concourses instead.
-The AeroTrain people mover system opened in 2010, traveling to midfield concourses A, B, and C. As of 2025, Dulles Airport's operator Metropolitan Washington Airports Authority retains 19 of Saarinen's mobile lounges and 30 Plane Mates, which operate to Concourse D. There are also plans to extend the AeroTrain to Concourse E, a future midfield concourse; the potential expansion of the AeroTrain would make the remaining mobile lounges obsolete.
+The AeroTrain people mover system opened in 2010, traveling to midfield concourses A, B, and C. As of 2025, Dulles Airport's operator Metropolitan Washington Airports Authority retains 19 of Saarinen's mobile lounges and 30 Plane Mates, which operate to Concourse D. As part of a renovation project approved in 2026, new tunnels to the other concourses were to be built, making the remaining mobile lounges obsolete.